 The Ridgemont internal road network has been designed to provide safe and convenient access throughout the community for all modes of transportation.
 The network is structured as a warped grid around the central park network, providing efficient connectivity throughout the neighbourhood.
-The road network includes several on-street pathway options and is connected through the parks and open space network with additional off-street local and regional pathways.
+The road network includes several on-street pathway options and is connected through the parks and open space network with additional offstreet local and regional pathways.
 The internal road network, illustrated in Figure 29: Internal Road Network is comprised of seven (7) different road sections that are in alignment with or slightly modified from the Town of Okotoks Complete Streets Guidelines:

-Custom Road Section (TBD)
+- Custom Road Section (TBD)

+- Standard Collector Road(22.5m)

-Standard Collector Road (25.2m)
+- Standard Collector Road (22.0m)

-Standard Collector Road (22.0m)
+- Standard or Modified Collector Road (22.0m)

-One-way Collector Road (11.0m)
+- One-way Collector Road (11.0m)

-Standard Residential Road (16.0m)
+- Standard Residential Road (16.0m)

-Modified Residential Road (18.6m)
+- Modified Residential Road (18.6m)

-Looped Residential Road (22.5m)
+- Looped Residential Road (22.5m)